Amelia L. B. Sargent

 Biography

 A deep thinker and intuitive strategist, Amelia Sargent brings the best of academia’s rigor and curiosity to her complex commercial litigation practice, with an emphasis on trade secrets and business disputes.
-Benchmark Litigation has named Amelia a “Litigation Star” for 2022 and 2023 and included her on their 2021 “40 & Under Hot List.”
+Benchmark Litigation has named Amelia a “Litigation Star” for 2022-2024 and included her on their 2021 “40 & Under Hot List.”

 Amelia’s recent matters include: